Updated October 2nd, 2020

 Is there an exemption for the fee increase?

 Recognizing that some applicants cannot pay the filing fees, USCIS established a fee waiver process for certain forms and benefit types.
 They will approve a fee waiver only if you clearly demonstrate that you are unable to pay the filing fees due to being in receipt of means-tested benefit.

 A means-tested benefit is a public benefit where a person’s eligibility for the benefit, the amount of the benefit, or both, is based on the person’s income and resources.
 USCIS will consider means-tested benefits that are Federally, state, or locally funded and granted by the benefit agency.

 Applicants who are in receipt in a means tested benefit for example: Medicaid, Supplemental Nutrition Assistance Program (known as “SNAP” and formerly called Food Stamps), Temporary Assistance to Needy Families (TANF), and Supplemental Security Income (SSI), among others will qualify to apply.
 Consult with your benefit-granting agency to determine whether any Federal, state, or local public benefit that you may receive qualifies as a means-tested benefit.
 For the purposes of determining an inability to pay the filing fee for the application, the following are NOT considered means-tested benefits: Medicare; unemployment benefits; Social Security retirement benefits; Social Security Disability Insurance (SSDI); Social Security Retirement, Survivors, and Disability Insurance (RSDI); or student financial aid.

-To determine if you are eligible or for more information about the process, please check your eligibility here.
+To determine if you are eligible, check your eligibility here.

-If you would like to find out more about US Entry Waiver and determine your eligibility, please contact our advisors for a free consultation at 1 (866) 972-7366.
+If you would like to find out more about US Entry Waiver, please contact our advisors for a free consultation at 1 (866) 972-7366.